Vision Zero

 Group of People on Sidewalk for a Walk Audit of a Busy City Street

-Worcester has released the draft Priority Injury Network that identifies those roadways where the majority of serious injuries and fatalities from crashes occur.
+Worcester released the draft Priority Injury Network that identifies those roadways where the majority of serious injuries and fatalities from crashes occur.
 The Worcester Vision Zero: Priority Network Story Map provides the details about the analysis, public input and next steps.

 Screenshot of Page on the Vision Zero Story Map Site